 What is a hip hinge exercise for glutes?

-Almost all hip hinge exercises work the glutes, but the best hip hinge exercise to specifically target the glutes is the barbell hip thrust exercise.
+Almost all hip hinge exercises work the glutes, but the best hip hinge to specifically target the glutes is the barbell hip thrust exercise.
 Deadlifts and squats are also great alternatives.

 Should I hip hinge when squatting?